-At the time of accessing, or using, our products, services, Site or otherwise from time to time, we may seek your express consent for us or our Partners to send you marketing or promotional materials and other information.
+- At the time of accessing, or using, our Platforms or otherwise from time to time, we may seek your express consent for us or our Partners to send you marketing or promotional materials and other information.

 Cookies and IP addresses

-You can reset your browser to refuse all cookies or to warn you before accepting cookies.
+- You can reset your browser to refuse all cookies or to warn you before accepting cookies.
 If you have set your browser to warn you before accepting cookies, you will receive the warning message with each cookie.
-If you reject our cookies, you may still use our Site, but you may be limited in the use of some of the features and this may affect the functionality of our Site.
+If you reject our cookies, you may still use our Platforms, but you may be limited in the use of some of the features and this may affect the functionality of our Platforms.

 Your rights in relation to privacy